RishabhJain2404/Rishabh-Portfolio/README.md

 👉 **3D Elements**:  Interactive 3D design elements, such as a GitHub-style globe and card hover effects, adding depth and engagement.

-👉 **Testimonials**: Dynamic testimonials area with scrolling or animated content for enhanced engagement.

-👉 **Work Experience**: Prominent display of professional background for emphasis and credibility.
+👉 **Skills and Work Experience**: Prominent display of professional background for emphasis and credibility.

 👉 **Canvas Effect**: Innovative use of HTML5 canvas to create visually striking effects in the "approaches" section.